Glassine

-Glassine is a smooth and glossy paper that is air, water, and grease resistant.
-It is usually available in densities between 50–90 g/m2.
-It is translucent unless dyes are added to color it or make it opaque.
-It is manufactured by supercalendering: after pressing and drying, the paper web is passed through a stack of alternating steel- and fiber-covered rolls called a supercalender at the end of the paper machine so that the paper fibers flatten facing in the same direction.
+Glassine is a smooth and glossy paper which is air-, water-, and grease-resistant; typically available in densities between 50–90 g/m2.
+It is naturally translucent unless dyes are added to the paper for color or opaqueness.
+Manufacturing takes place by first orienting the fibers in the same direction during the original pressing and drying followed immediately by supercalendering.
+Supercalendering passes the dried paper web through a stack of alternating steel-covered and fiber-covered rolls to increase density.